familyfriendlymikey/mpv-cut/README.md

 ### Channels

-The resulting cuts and bookmark files will be prefixed with one of ten channel names.
+The resulting cuts and bookmark files will be prefixed a channel number.
 This is to help you categorize cuts and bookmarks.
-You can press `-` to decrement the channel and `+` to increment the channel.
+You can press `-` to decrement the channel and `=` to increment the channel.

-If there is no configured name for a channel, the channel number will be used instead.
+You can configure a name for each channel as shown below.

 ## Config